 The experience of sciatic pain can vary from sharp, burning, numb, or tingling sensation to a feeling of tension and tightness.

 The location of the pain will also vary depending on the site of irritation or the underlying cause.

 Pain can be felt anywhere along the outside of the hip, thigh, and/or lower leg.
 There may also be numbness in the webbing of the big toe.

 Pain along the back of the buttocks, thigh and lower leg.
 There is possible numbness on the outside of the foot.

 Sufferers of sciatica generally report that sitting, bending forward at the waist, standing, and/or driving are aggravating factors.

-A herniated disc occurs when the inner portion of the disc known as the “nucleus pulposus” herniates or travels through the disc wall known as the “annulus”.
-The herniation of lumbar (lower back) intervertebral discs can compress the spinal nerve root causing sciatic pain down the leg.
+A herniated disc occurs when the inner portion of the disc called the “nucleus pulposus” herniates or travels through the disc wall.
+The herniation of a lower back intervertebral disc can compress the spinal nerve root causing sciatic pain down the leg.

-When one or more of the lumbar intervertebral discs begins to degenerate due to ageing or injury, proteins from inside the disc can be released and irritate the adjacent spinal nerves resulting in sciatic pain.
+As one or more of the lower back intervertebral discs begin to degenerate due to aging or injury, proteins from inside the disc can be released and irritate the adjacent spinal nerves resulting in sciatic pain.

 Ryan Samuels - Registered Acupuncturist & Chinese Herbalist